Are you and your partner unable to resolve differences? Are you repeating the same arguments without being able to reach a solution?

 A significant life event such as the birth of a child, an illness, loss or other life stressor can easily cause disruption.
 You may be wondering what happened to your ability to support each other.

-How did we get to this place in our relationship?
+How do couples get to this place in their relationship?

 We all bring our personal stories with us.